 There have been several uses of situation stages of individual in the earlier literature.
 David Lewis (1979, 1986) famously argued for time- and world-stages of individuals on metaphysical grounds.
 In linguistics, Carlson 1978 argued that some predicates, such as be available, hold true of stages of individuals.
 He further argued that some nouns, such as batter, can make reference to stages of individuals, whereas others, such as person, refer to individuals; as result, there might be a world with a total of 9 persons but 35 batters (see also Krifka 1990).
 Paul 1994 argues that modified proper names, such as the young Mozart, can refer to stages of individuals.
-Musan 1997 argues that some DPs quantify over stages of individuals, as in the sentence There was a professor sick.
+Musan 1997 argues that some DPs quantify over stages of individuals, as in the sentence There was a professor sick.22

 However, to our knowledge no phenomenon comparable to Locative Shift has been described in the literature, and thus we must make a concrete proposal as to how a pronoun can come to denote a situation stage of an individual in sign language.
-We propose the hypothesis in (29) (foreshadowed in Schlenker, to appear c).
+We propose the hypothesis in (29) (foreshadowed in Schlenker, to appear c); it is based on the view that loci realize variables and thus have a denotation under an assignment function (we come back below to some alternative proposals).

-(29) Hypothesis
+(29) Hypothesis about locative-shifted loci